 One of the most common secondary causes of hypogammaglobulinaemia is medication, especially corticosteroids, some seizure medications and certain biologics such as rituximab (Perez et al 2017).
 Cancer therapies increase the risk of infections in all specific conditions referred to in this review, however the underlying medical condition may also contribute to this risk in CLL and MM.

-Specific conditions as noted in the Criteria include Acute leukaemia, CLL, Memory B cell deficiency secondary to haemopoietic stem cell transplantation (HSCT), MM, Non‐Hodgkin lymphoma (NHL) and other Haematological malignancy.
+Specific conditions as noted in the Criteria include Acute leukaemia, CLL, Memory B cell deficiency secondary to haemopoietic stem cell transplantation, MM, Non‐Hodgkin lymphoma and other Haematological malignancy.